sian-alcock/project-01/README.md

 * fall outside of the grid
 * clash with other crops that have already been planted.

 In my original planning, I was hoping to enable the player to plant his/her own crops using 'drag and drop' to pick up a crop and drag it to a cell on the grid.

-With this goal in mind, I decided to create an array of 'valid starting cells' - meaning that if the user dragged a crop to a valid starting cell, it and its associate crop items could safely be placed within the grid and avoiding other crops already planted.
+With this goal in mind, I decided to create an array of 'valid starting cells' - meaning that if the user dragged a crop to a valid starting cell, it and its associate crop items could safely be placed within the grid - avoiding other crops already planted.

 I successfully created a function that built two arrays of valid starting cells (one for vertically oriented crops and one for horizontal).
-I then built a second function that referred to that array to plant the crops.
+I then built a second function that referred to that array to plant the crops at random.

-By building it this way, I believe that the implementation of the drag and drop capability will be simpler.
+By building it this way, I believed that implementation of a drag and drop capability could be easily plugged in at a later stage.

 ## Functionality